Ashley-Owens/RaspberryPi_NAS/README.md

 ### Server Speed
-My server is running a little slow.
-This could be due to my use of HDD instead of SSD drives.
-I followed this [tutorial] to install `iperf3` to test the speed between my network devices.
-With my Pi running as the server, I'm getting anywhere from 10 to 35 MB/sec.
-This is fairly slow for a Pi NAS, where good speeds are 75-100 MB/sec.
-I'm going to upgrade my cables and drives, then recheck speeds.
+My server speed seems slow so I installed `iperf3` to test the speed between my network devices.
+Initial testing revealed an inconsistent range of transfer speeds, anywhere from 10 to 35 MB/sec.
+This is very slow for a Pi NAS, where good speeds are 75-100 MB/sec.
+After switching from exFAT to hfs+ file system and upgrading to a CAT6 ethernet cable, the speed test averages hovered right around 25 MB/sec.
+While this is still slow, there was much less variability between tests.
+I might be able to increase speeds with a SSD instead of HDD, but I'm okay with the current rate for my simple purposes.

+While ssh'd into the pi enter the command `iperf3 -s`.
+In a Mac terminal enter the command `iperf3 -c 192.168.0.44` using the IP address of the server.
+This can also be tested in reverse using your computer as the server.
+To get your Mac IP address type the command `ipconfig getifaddr en0` and reverse the client and server commands.